Bobcaygeon (song): Background

+Music video

+Much of the "Bobcaygeon" video was filmed at a house in Scarborough, Ontario on Beare Road, a location formerly used in Canadian television productions including Anne of Green Gables and Road to Avonlea.
+The house burned to the ground in a fire in 2007.

+Former MuchMusic and CBC personality Laurie Brown made an appearance in the video as a TV reporter.

 Cultural impact

 The song resulted in the town of Bobcaygeon coming to occupy what has been described as a "mythical" place in Canada's collective imagination, as the archetype of a Canadian cottage country paradise.

 In 2011 the band performed their first-ever concert in Bobcaygeon, a town ordinarily too small to hold a concert by a major touring rock band; Toronto Star music critic Jason Anderson described their performance of the song at that concert as "a moment of Canuck-rock significance that's roughly equivalent to Roger Waters doing Pink Floyd's The Wall in Berlin."

 Following the band's announcement in 2016 that Downie had been diagnosed with terminal brain cancer, both the Toronto Star and Maclean's sent journalists to the town of Bobcaygeon to write about the residents' feelings about the song and the announcement.
 On the final night of the Man Machine Poem Tour, which saw the band's concert in Kingston broadcast nationally by CBC Television, the town held a public viewing on its main street; in addition to local residents, the event was also attended by a significant number of people who had made a "pilgrimage" to view the concert there because of the song.
 The "Concert Under the Constellations" was the largest public event in the town's history, garnered more widespread media coverage than any other public viewing party anywhere in Canada outside of Kingston, and a fundraising initiative during the event resulted in the largest single tour-related donation to the Canadian Cancer Society.

 Zoomer Media called it one of the ten best Canadian songs of all time.

 The song is on the soundtrack for Trailer Park Boys: The Movie.